duckalina23/beak-a-boo/README.md

 * 💄 readme changes

 ## 💻 Technologies Used:
-* Google Chrome Extensions and its APIs: storage, alarms, idle, contextMenus
+* Google Chrome Extensions and its APIs: storage, alarms, idle, contextMenus, pointerLock
 * Visual Studio Code and the LiveShare extension
 * GitHub and GitHub Pages
 * Canva